-With a quaint Old World atmosphere and streets with more pedestrian traffic than that of the two- or four-wheeled variety, Royal Naval Dockyard on Bermuda’s West End makes for a particularly pleasant place to part with your U.S. or Bermudian dollars inside a range of cool boutiques, galleries and souvenir shops.
+With a quaint Old World atmosphere and streets with more pedestrian traffic than that of the two- or four-wheeled variety, The Royal Naval Dockyard on Bermuda’s West End makes for a particularly pleasant place to part with your U.S. or Bermudian dollars inside a range of cool boutiques, jewellers, galleries and souvenir shops.

-And there’s plenty of bling to tempt you at Clocktower Mall, too, at fine jewellery purveyors like E.R.
-Aubrey Jewellers Limited and Crisson Jewellers.
-All that’s just the tip of the iceberg at Clocktower, where the list of things to purchase continues with carved Bermuda cedar boxes and candlesticks, beach cover-ups, Cuban cigars, Bermuda honey, bath salts and candles, and even kids’ books about island life.
-If it’s quality souvenirs and collectibles you seek, you’ll surely find them here.
+Start things off at The Clocktower Mall, a historic brick building built in 1856 as a warehouse for the Royal Navy that now abounds with an interesting array of shops open seven days a week.
+Hit the eclectic Bermuda Triangle Shop for fun gifts such as shell jewellery, Bermuda Christmas ornaments, miniature cottages celebrating the island’s charming architecture and wind chimes.
+And there’s plenty of bling to tempt you at The Clocktower Mall, too, at fine jewellery purveyors like Crisson Jewellers.
+All that’s just the tip of the iceberg at The Clocktower Mall, where the list of things to purchase continues with carved Bermuda cedar boxes and candlesticks, beach cover-ups, cigars, Bermuda honey, bath salts and candles, Bermuda sand jewellery, hand-painted ceramics and even kids’ books about island life.
+If it’s quality souvenirs and collectables you seek, you’ll surely find them here.